A type of short-term debt that converts to equity after a conversion event occurs (usually when the startup raises a new round of funding)

 Angel Groups | Independent Seed Investors | Some Accelerators

 Key Performance Indicators

 In startup ecosystems where this structure is in use, the Convertible Note is well known and angels and lawyers know how to think and negotiate quickly.

-Business models like marketplaces, offering a free-to-premium or freemium model, advertising, or pay-per-use often have lower revenue growth at the earliest stage before network effects and audience becomes large enough to increase volume of growth, and audience engagement.
-These types of companies typically are not ideal for revenue-based finance options because they simply do not earn enough revenue to qualify.
+Business models like marketplaces, offering a free-to-premium or freemium model, advertising, or pay-per-use often have lower revenue growth at the earliest stage before network effects and audience becomes large enough to increase the volume of growth and audience engagement.
+These types of companies typically are not ideal for revenue-based finance options because their unit economics are not favorable to this type of financing.

 Founders who do not do their research may realize too late that they are not taking out a loan.
 The maturity date indicates an expected date for a formal larger scale Seed or Series A round, which would be priced as an equity round of funding.
 Failing to meet this date may signal that the startup is taking too long to find product-market fit.
 Failure to plan for this inevitability may result in complex negotiations as your debt becomes due and interest continues to accrue.